storybookjs/react-native/docs/src/pages/addons/writing-addons/index.md

 ### Package Maintenance

 Your packaged Storybook addon needs to be written in ES5.
 If you are using ES6, then you need to transpile it.
-In that case, we recommend to use [React CDK](https://github.com/myhq/react-cdk) for that.